fledge-iot/fledge-south-person-detection/README.rst

         The detection results from the model will be filtered out, if the score is below this value.

+Enable detection Window:
+        Wether to show the detected results on a window or not.

+Enable Streaming:
+        Wether to stream the detected results in a browser or not.

+Web Stream Port:
+        Port number where web stream server should run.

 -----------------------------
 Instructions For Installation